bubunyo/generator-rocket-api/README.md

-# generator-express-api
+# generator-rocket-api
-Express Api Generator for Node Api run with `yo express-api` and follow the prompts
+Express Api Generator for Node Api run with `yo rocket-api` and follow the prompts